 BS in Computer Science

-The Bachelor of Science (BS) in Computer Science prepares students for careers in software engineering, system administration and management, and research and development in industrial and governmental laboratories.
+The Bachelor of Science (BS) in Computer Science prepares students for rewarding, cutting-edge careers in software engineering, system administration and management, and research and development in industrial and governmental laboratories.
 Graduates also use their undergraduate computer science background (and analytical skills) to prepare for careers in medicine, law, education, physical and life sciences, social sciences, and the humanities.

-Specialization and Related Courses (total 60 credits)
+Major and Related Courses (total 60 credits)

 A total of 15 courses (60 credits), completed with a grade of C or higher, is required.